 The centre was found to be comfortable, homely and overall in a good state of repair.
-However, there was some worn paint on walls and woodwork in some areas, particularly on the woodwork in the hallway, one of the residents bedrooms and the staff office.
-In addition, the surface of some of the presses in the kitchen was broken, for example the bin press and the flooring in one of the bedrooms was worn.
+However, there was some worn paint on walls and woodwork in some areas.
+In addition, floor and wall tiles, and grouting in a downstairs toilet and upstairs en suite shower were worn in areas and the surface of some of the presses in the kitchen was broken.
 This meant that these areas were more difficult to effectively clean from an infection control perspective.
-Each of the residents had their own bedroom which had been personalised to the individual resident's tastes and was a suitable size and layout for the resident's individual needs.
-This promoted the resident's independence and dignity, and recognised their individuality and personal preferences.
-Each of the resident's bedrooms had family pictures and some memorabilia which had significance for the individual resident.
-One of the resident's rooms had larva mats and lamps which it was reported that the resident enjoyed.
-The self-contained apartment was a suitable size and layout.
+Each of the residents had their own bedroom which had been personalised to the individual residents' tastes and was a suitable size and layout for the residents' individual needs.
+This promoted the residents' independence and dignity, and recognised their individuality and personal preferences.
+Each of the residents' bedrooms had family pictures and some memorabilia which had significance for the individual resident.
+One of the residents' rooms had larva mats and lamps which it was reported that the resident enjoyed.
+The self-contained apartment was a suitable size and layout and had been designed specifically to meet the needs of the resident living there.
 It had a minimalist feel which it was reported was the resident's choice.
 There was a good sized garden to the rear of the centre with a basket swing, trampoline, goal post, basketball hoop and table and chairs for outdoor dining.
 The apartment also had a separate enclosed patio and garden area with seating, trampoline and swing for use by the resident living there.
 In addition, there was a small secret garden area with numerous potted plants and a raised herb bed.

-There was evidence that the residents and their representatives were consulted and communicated with, about decisions regarding the running of the centre.
+There was evidence that residents and their representatives were consulted and communicated with about decisions regarding the running of the centre.
 The inspector did not have an opportunity to meet with the relatives of any of the residents but it was reported that they were happy with the care and support that the residents received.
+There was evidence that the family of the resident associated with the recent allegation had indicated that they were happy with how the allegation had been managed and ultimately had no concerns regarding the quality of care which their loved one received.

 There was an atmosphere of friendliness in the centre.
 Positive word affirmations and quotes were painted on walls throughout the centre and on the staff office door.
 Information on residents rights were displayed in each of the resident's bedrooms.
 One of the residents had a different cultural background and ethnicity.
 There was evidence that this resident was supported and encouraged to buy food products of their choosing and to prepare meals from their country of origin.
 Some common words and phrases from this residents native language had been translated and were available for the staff and resident to access.
+On the day of inspection, residents were observed to enjoy a lunch meal of omelette and salad together.
+One of the residents spent time on the basket swing in the garden with staff which was reported to be their favourite activity.
+Another resident was excited to be going to their family home for the night which was a regular occurrence.
+Staff also supported one of the residents to attend a beauty nail appointment within the community.